larson-group/clubb_release/Readme.txt

    to the correct location (the default is one directory up).
 3. $ ./compile.bash

-The executables will appear in <PREFIX>/bin and libraries in <PREFIX>/lib.
+The executables and Makefile will appear in <PREFIX>/bin and libraries in <PREFIX>/lib.
 The object (.o) and module (.mod) files will appear in <PREFIX>/obj.

 If you're using GNU make and have a fast parallel machine, parallel builds